i3bdul3ziz/full_day_practice_challenge/README.md

     - Admin
     - Senior
     - Helper
+ 1. All users should login with phone number and password.
  1. Anyone should be able to view the Seniors lists
  1. Only `helpers` can accept / deliver grocery items
  1. Items should be stored in seperate collection if needed.